marcoguerri/marcoguerri.github.io/_posts/2016-11-26-move-semantics-rvalue-reference.markdown

 Moving from lvalues: std::move and std::forward
 =======
-Sometimes it becomes necessary to treat `lvalues` as `rvalues`, thus allowing the function being invoked to move from a specific argument. `std::move` does exactly this, by returning an `rvalue reference` to its argument, which will eventually bind to functions accepting `rvalues` like a move constructor (unless there is a `const` qualifier involved at some point).
-As `std::move`, `std::forward` is also responsible for casting the argument to an rvalue, but it does so only if certain conditions are met.
+Sometimes it becomes necessary to treat `lvalues` as `rvalues`, thus allowing the function being invoked to move from a specific argument. `rvalues` can be bound to `rvalue` references or to `lvalue` references to const. `std::move` carries out the operation of turning an `lvalue` into an `rvalue`, by returning an `rvalue reference` to its argument, which will eventually bind to functions accepting `rvalues` like a move constructor (unless there is a `const` qualifier involved at some point: in this case, a const rvalue cannot be passed to a move constructor, which takes a rvalue reverence to a non-const object).
+ As `std::move`, `std::forward` is also responsible for casting the argument to an rvalue, but it does so only if its argument was initialized with an rvalue.
 The first and foremost scenario where `std::forward` comes to play is function templates which take universal references as arguments.